-There’re many ATM’s at Incheon airport and it took us at least an hour to find one where we could withdraw cash.
-Most tourists were helping each other pointing out other ATM’s to their fellow-tourists.
+There’re many ATMs at Incheon airport and it took us at least an hour to find one where we could withdraw cash.
+Most tourists were helping each other by pointing out other ATMs to their fellow tourists.
 It seems all foreigners were having the same problems.

-Most wouldn’t accept our cards, some did.
-Usually, we never suggest to bring cash but it looks like it may be a good idea to bring some cash to South Korea.
+Most wouldn’t accept our cards, but some did.
+Usually, we never suggest bringing cash but it looks like it may be a good idea to bring some cash to South Korea.

 Safety in South Korea

-We didn’t encounter any problems whatsoever (except getting cash :-)) during our 7 days in Korea but if you would you can call the travel hotline in 4 languages (Korean, English, Japanese and Chinese) 24/7.
+We didn’t encounter any problems whatsoever (except getting cash :-)) during our week in Korea but if you would you can call the travel hotline in 4 languages (Korean, English, Japanese and Chinese) 24/7.

 Internet in South Korea

 Because we used quite a few apps to help us to travel around Seoul and to check for the best places to eat we bought a local sim card.
-This way we were certain that we always had internet.

 Handy South Korean apps